-The trial management team experienced reluctance when negotiating with some hospital organizations which was attributed to concurrent recruitment to other hyperacute or commercial stroke trials, and the potential loss of recruitment credits as co-enrolment was not possible.
+The trial management team experienced reluctance when negotiating with some hospital organizations, which was attributed to concurrent recruitment to other hyperacute or commercial stroke trials, and the potential loss of recruitment credits as co-enrollment was not possible.
 This forced smaller clusters of participation within ambulance service regions.
-Clinical research network accrual was divided equally between the ambulance and hospital trusts.

-One hospital stopped (switched-off) recruitment to paramedics once they reached their contracted number of recruited patients resuming routine practice.
-Unfortunately, several patients were enrolled and conveyed to this hospital after the close down since paramedics knew about prior participation and in spite of them being briefed on the hospital's withdrawal.
+One hospital stopped (switched-off) recruitment to paramedics once they reached the contracted number of recruited patients, resuming routine practice.
+Unfortunately, several patients were enrolled and conveyed to this hospital after the close-down since paramedics knew about prior participation and in spite of them being briefed on the hospital's withdrawal.

-Further to this, a small number of hospitals also 'switched off' recruitment to paramedics due, in part, to reaching recruitment accrual point targets (points awarded per patient recruited).
+Further to this, a small number of hospitals also 'switched-off' recruitment to paramedics due, in part, to reaching recruitment accrual point targets (points awarded per patient recruited).
 Accruals were split equally between ambulance and hospital trusts; hence, paramedics could not enroll patients in the vicinity of these hospitals once targets had been reached.
 Since the trial ended, the importance of accrual points has been downplayed by the NIHR Clinical Research Network.